-Although, due to the high tunability of cold atom experiments, there is great flexibility in the numbers required to see GIE, all numbers are challenging.
+Although there is great flexibility in the numbers required, due to the high tunability of cold atom experiments, to see GIE, all numbers are challenging.
 This is to be expected for an experiment testing the quantum nature of gravity, and should be compared to current proposals on detecting GIE.
 For example, in the original, revolutionary Bose et. al., proposal \cite{bose2017spin}, microsolids of mass $10^{-15}\,\mathrm{kg} - 10^{-14}\,\mathrm{kg}$ are placed into a N00N state of superposition size $0.25\,\mathrm{mm}$ and held for $2\,\mathrm{s}$ after which entanglement is sought between their internal spin states.
 In comparison, the current state-of-the-art on N00N states is with molecules that are $10^{-23}\,\mathrm{kg}$ in mass, have superposition size $300\,\mathrm{nm}$ and were held for $10\,\mathrm{ms}$ \cite{fein2019quantum}, illustrating that the \cite{bose2017spin} numbers are very challenging.
-Furthermore, the state-of-the-art N00N experiment with molecules uses diffraction gratings, whereas the technology proposed in \cite{bose2017spin} is with Stern-Gerlach devices, for which only atoms and small molecules have been used \cite{doi:10.1126/sciadv.abg2879,Knickelbein2004} increasing the gap between what is required and the state-of-the-art, however a compelling case is made for such a technological leap \cite{bose2017spin,doi:10.1126/sciadv.abg2879}.
-An alternative is to use microsolids in traps and look for entanglement between the external position a momentum variables \cite{krisnanda2020observable,Qvarfort_2020}.
+Furthermore, the state-of-the-art N00N experiment with molecules uses diffraction gratings, whereas the technology proposed in \cite{bose2017spin} is with Stern-Gerlach devices, for which only atoms and small molecules have been used \cite{doi:10.1126/sciadv.abg2879,Knickelbein2004} increasing the gap between what is required and the state-of-the-art; however a compelling case is made for such a technological leap \cite{bose2017spin,doi:10.1126/sciadv.abg2879}.
+An alternative is to use microscolids in traps and look for entanglement between the external position and momentum variables \cite{krisnanda2020observable,Qvarfort_2020}.
 This requires either highly-squeezed states, for which the technological advancements have been shown \cite{Aspelmeyer2022} to be comparable to the original Bose et. al., proposal, or masses at least an order of magnitude above the Planck mass scale of $10^{-8}\,\mathrm{kg}$ \cite{krisnanda2020observable}.
 Other schemes include looking for entanglement between massive mirrors in optical interferometers \cite{PhysRevA.101.063804,Datta_2021,plato2022enhanced}, which also tend to require masses around the Planck mass scale, dependent on the oscillator density and temperature.
-In comparison, the example numbers provided above for GIE in atom interferometers use of order $10^{16}$ unsqueezed erbium or cesium atoms, which is just under the Planck mass scale, but state-of-the-art $\mathrm{20}\, \mathrm{dB}$ squeezing can lower this by up to two orders of magnitude, with further squeezing presenting further improvements.
+In comparison, the example numbers provided above for GIE in atom interferometers use of order $10^{16}$ unsqueezed erbium or cesium atoms, which is just under the Planck mass scale, but state-of-the-art $\mathrm{20}\, \mathrm{dB}$ squeezing already achieved in experiments can lower this by up to two orders of magnitude, with further squeezing presenting further improvements.